Pond Dye in Water Gardens

 - Simulates Depth: Some people use dye in their ponds to make a shallow pond seem deeper.
 If you have a 14-inch-deep pond, adding dark blue dye can make it seem 5 feet deep.
 The optical illusion creates a mirroring effect that appeals to many pond owners.

 - Provides Fish Safety: When predators fly overhead or lurk alongside the pond, a little pond dye goes a long way in protecting your fish.
-Naturally, koi and goldfish dive to the bottom of the pond when heron's or raccoons threaten them.
-Pond dye provides cover to keep them out of site and free from harm's way.
+Naturally, koi and goldfish dive to the bottom of the pond when herons or raccoons threaten them.
+Pond dye provides cover to keep them out of sight and free from harm's way.
 Koi and goldfish will dart to your pond's dark depths when a heron or raccoon threatens them.
 The pond dye serves a similar purpose.

 - Improves Aesthetics: Of course, aesthetics remain an important reason why folks use dye in their ponds.
 A sapphire blue pond or a rich reflective pond mimics what you'd find in nature.
 Couple that with a tranquil landscape, and you have an attractive water feature.